University sues companies alleging shoddy work at stadium | WHIZ News

-AKRON, Ohio (AP) — The University of Akron is suing several companies over the condition of railings in the school’s stadium, sayinsg shoddy construction and design led to $1 million in needed repairs.
+AKRON, Ohio (AP) — The University of Akron is suing several companies over the condition of railings in the school’s stadium, saying shoddy construction and design led to $1 million in needed repairs.

 The university lawsuit included photographs that show railings at Infocision Stadium missing chunks of concrete and with big cracks.
 The school blames problems at the decade-old stadium on “poor design, failed overnight and construction deficiencies.”